 - When riding on a sidewalk, where permitted by law, bicyclists must yield to pedestrians and give audible signals before passing pedestrians.

 - When riding at night, bicyclists are required to use a front lamp with a white light visible from at least 500 feet to the front and a red reflector on the rear visible from 100 feet to 600 feet.

 Of course, even the most careful bicyclist can still be injured by a careless driver.
 So Illinois law requires automobiles to leave a “safe distance” when passing a bicycle, but never less than 3 feet.
 To view the Illinois Vehicle Code dealing with bicycles, click here.

-If you have been injured while biking by a negligent driver or a defective condition in a roadway or sidewalk, the attorneys at DeBlasio & Donnell LLC can advise you whether you have a claim for compensation against the responsible party.
-For a free consultation, contact the lawyers at DeBlasio & Donnell LLC by phone Toll Free at (877) 646-9245 or through our website at http://dd-lawfirm.com/contact.php.
-We are here to help.
+If you have been injured while biking by a negligent driver or a defective condition in a roadway or sidewalk, the attorneys at DeBlasio & Gower LLC can advise you whether you have a claim for compensation against the responsible party.
+For a free consultation, contact the lawyers at DeBlasio & Gower LLC at (630) 560-1123 or through our website at https://www.dgllc.net We are here to help.

 - Medical Expenses

 - Past / Future Loss of Normal Life

 - Past / Future Loss of Enjoyment of Life

 - Loss of Bodily Functions